Preston Glass

 Preston Glass (born January 9, 1960) is an American musician, songwriter and producer.
 Glass is the winner of six BMI Awards.
-He has also worked several famous artists such as Aretha Franklin, Whitney Houston, Diana Ross, Kenny G, Natalie Cole and Earth, Wind & Fire.
+He has also worked with several famous artists such as Aretha Franklin, Whitney Houston, Diana Ross, Kenny G, Natalie Cole and Earth, Wind & Fire.

 Career

 Glass started off his career in music during the late seventies as a staff writer for Philadelphia producer Thom Bell.
 He eventually began working alongside Narada Michael Walden.